Alternative ways to designate your gift

 Most gifts to Reed are given to the area of greatest need.
 You may also give a gift to Reed and designate your gift to financial aid, student support, or faculty support.
 These gifts may be made at any time online at reed.edu/givenow.

-For alumni who wish to further designate their gift, this is possible online (or via the giving envelope you received in the mail).
-Simply write the fund of choice (listed below) in the Comments and Reasons for Giving section of the online form.
+For alumni who wish to further designate their gift, please find more funds below with giving information.
 Reed will honor your intention, and will get in touch if there are any questions or issues designating your gift.

-The Reed Community Pantry (RCP) is part of Reed College’s Food Security Initiative.
-The RCP provides nonperishable food items, toiletries, hygiene products, clothing, books, and more at no cost to members of the Reed community.
+The Reed Community Pantry is part of Reed College’s Basic Needs Initiative.
+The Reed Community Pantry provides nonperishable food items, toiletries, hygiene products, clothing, books, and more at no cost to members of the Reed community.
 This resource is open to Reed students, faculty, and staff.

 The Career Advancement Fund supports students pursuing professional development and career opportunities.
 Students may be awarded up to $500 per school year for travel to internships, shadow opportunities, or professional interviews; career-related conferences, trainings, and related events; travel to graduate or professional school interviews; purchase of professional attire; standardized test registration or test prep fees for GRE, LSAT, or MCATs, and graduate or professional school application fees.

 The Legal Education Access Fund supports students interested in pursuing a career in law.
 LEAF funding is available to current students with financial need for LSAT registration fees and prep courses, as well as law school application fees.